On $A_p$ weights and the Landau equation: Preliminaries and main result

 \begin{rem} Throughout the paper, we will often omit the subindex $f$, $\gamma$ or both and understand $A, a, h,a^*_e,a^*$ to be always determined by $f$ and $\gamma$ as in the above definitions.

 \end{rem}

-The following lemma is a well known lower bound for $A_{f,\gamma}$ and $a_{f,\gamma}$ in terms of the mass, energy and entropy of $f$ that will be used later in the manuscript. \begin{lem} There is a constant $c$ determined by $\gamma$, the dimension $d$, as well as the mass, energy, and entropy of $f$, such that for all $v\in \mathbb{R}^d$
+The following lemma is a standard lower bound for $A_{f,\gamma}$ and $a_{f,\gamma}$ in terms of the mass, energy and entropy of $f$ that will be used later in the manuscript, see Desvilletes and Villani \cite{DesVil2000a}. \begin{lem} There is a constant $c$ determined by $\gamma$, the dimension $d$, as well as the mass, energy, and entropy of $f$, such that for all $v\in \mathbb{R}^d$

 \end{lem}